zokradonh/kopano-docker/README.md

 The `docker-compose.yml` file by default pulls Docker containers from https://hub.docker.com/r/zokradonh/kopano_core/ and https://hub.docker.com/r/zokradonh/kopano_webapp/.
 These images are based on the [Kopano nightly builds](https://download.kopano.io/community/) and will contain the latest version available from the time the image was built.

+## Updating

+Previously the `docker-compose.yml` file was not part of the git repository, which made it harder for users to pick and apply changes in the upstreamed `docker-compose.yml-example` file.
+This has meanwhile been changed and a `git pull` will now pull changes directly into `docker-compose.yml`.
+If you need to configure additional env variables, this can now be done in the additional env files (more details further below, for example for `kopano_server` this file is called `kopano_server.env`).
+If you only want to run a subset of containers it is recommended to create a copy of `docker-compose.yml` and specify your copy when running. e.g. like ´docker-compose -f my-setup.yml up -d´.

 ## Is this project also interesting for me when I already have a (non-Docker) Kopano environment?

 Yes, indeed.
 You could for example use this to easily try out newer Kopano WebApp or Z-Push releases, without touching your production environment.
 Through the `zokradonh/kopano_core` image you could even try out newer version of e.g. `kopano-gateway` without jumping into a dependecy mess in your production environment.